-Students in the Part-time/Online MPH Program have the opportunity to take accelerated courses in the On-site Intensive Institutes.
+Students in the Part-time/Online MPH Program have the opportunity to take accelerated courses in the onsite Intensive Institutes.
 These courses provide valuable opportunities for personal networking and interaction among students, faculty, and staff.
-These institutes make it more convenient for students who are working full-time to take advantage of the on-site opportunities.
+These institutes make it more convenient for students who are working full-time to take advantage of the onsite opportunities.

-Important information for international students:
+Important information for international students in the part-time/online MPH program: